ripixel/ripixel-website/thoughts/articles/2023-01-02_Deploying-to-Firebase-Preview-Channels-using-CircleCI-and-GitHub.md

             - build_dev
 ```

-This config means that if I merge to these different branches, then these jobs run:
+This config means that if I push to these different branches, then these jobs run:
-  + merge to `master`:
+  + push to `master`:
     - `install_deps`
     - `lint`
     - `build_prod_with_version`
     - `deploy_to_firebase_prod`
-  + merge to `staging`:
+  + push to `staging`:
     - `install_deps`
     - `lint`
     - `build_dev`
     - `deploy_to_firebase_stg`
-  + merge to any other branch:
+  + push to any other branch:
     - `install_deps`
     - `lint`
     - `build_dev`